Debora Green: Arson case

-In seeking to find who had set fire to the Farrar–Green home, investigators looked first for physical evidence of fire-setting upon those who had been in the house.
+In seeking to find who had set fire to the Farrar–Green house, investigators looked first for physical evidence of fire-setting upon those who had been inside.
 They suspected that because of the use of accelerant, the fire may have flashed over at the point of ignition and singed or burned the setter.
 Accordingly, they tested clothing worn by both Farrar and Green that night and took samples of the hair of both.
-Neither Green's nor Farrar's clothing showed evidence of having been in contact with accelerant; Farrar's hair showed no singeing, but Green's—which had been cut twice between the time of the fire and the time the police took hair samples from her—showed "significant singeing".
+Neither Green's nor Farrar's clothing showed evidence of having been in contact with accelerant; Farrar's hair showed no singeing, but Green's—which had been cut twice between the time of the fire and the time the police took hair samples from her—showed "significant singeing."
 Detectives recalled that Green had denied ever having been in close proximity to flames; she had reported leaving the house after seeing smoke and not coming into contact with the fire either on the deck outside her bedroom or in the process of coaxing Kate off the garage roof.
 Neighbors of the family reported that when Green had come to their door to ask them to call for help, her hair had been wet.
-Though their suspicions pointed to Debora Green, investigators continued to receive tips attributing the fire to any number of people and the investigation continued with no public statement about suspects.
+Though their suspicions pointed to Green, investigators continued to receive tips attributing the fire to any number of people and the investigation continued with no public statement about suspects.

 Poisoning case

-When alerted to the possibility of Michael Farrar having been poisoned in the months before the fire, detectives investigated the origin of the castor beans that had led to police investigating the September domestic dispute.
+When alerted to the possibility of Farrar having been poisoned in the months before the fire, detectives investigated the origin of the castor beans that had led to police investigating the September domestic dispute.
 The label on the seed packets identified them as a product of the Earl May chain of stores.
-An officer found contact information for the Olathe, Kansas Earl May store in Green's address book.
+An officer found contact information for the Olathe, Kansas, Earl May store in Green's address book.
 The detectives contacted nearby Earl May stores to find if any employees remembered selling castor beans, which are out of season in the fall.
 A clerk in Missouri recalled that in September a woman had ordered ten packets of the out-of-season seeds and explained that she needed them for schoolwork.
-The clerk gave a description of the buyer that corresponded to Green, and tentatively identified her in a photo line-up as the buyer.
+The clerk gave a description of the buyer that corresponded to Green and tentatively identified her in a photo line-up as the buyer.
 Register tapes in the store's records showed that a purchase price corresponding to ten packets of castor beans had been rung up on either September 20 or 22.
 No records were found in any Earl May store of earlier such purchases that would have corresponded to Farrar first having become ill earlier in the year.

 Farrar underwent surgery in November 1995 to treat an aneurism that his doctors believed had been caused by the poisoning.
 Before the surgery, he submitted blood samples to Johnson County's crime lab to be tested for ricin antibodies.